Khaled-Youssef/Js-Analog-Clock/Readme.md

 </div>

 ## :star2: About the Project
-Simple Watch using HTML & Vanilla JavaScript
+Simple Watch using HTML & Vanilla.
+JavaScript
 No Framework was used